zalando/zalando-howto-open-source/README.md

 Add “Deprecated” at the top of your README, as well as a notice stating your plans for the project: deletion, finding a new owner, etc.

 After announcing your decision to deprecate the project:
-- notify your users.
-Put a notice on your README.
+- Notify your users, put a notice on your README
-- Wait 60 days.
+- Wait 60 days
-- Try to find a new owner.
-Internal options first, then seek an external owner.
-Ask the Guild for help.
+- Try to find a new owner; internal options first, then seek an external owner; ask the Guild for help
-- Try to find an external owner.
-More guidance on this to come soon; for now, alert the Guild of any such plans.
+- Try to find an external owner; more guidance on this to come soon; for now, alert the Guild of any such plans

 ####Tips for Finding a New Owner
 Internally, you can use internal mailing lists and HipChat to announce your need.
 Externally, social media platforms and community boards work well.
 Add 1-2 sentences to your announcements suggesting how your project might have potential to evolve into something bigger and better.